 Bonus: Council Bluffs, IA

-We stayed in Council Bluffs and spent a short time exploring here.
+We stayed in Council Bluffs, IA and spent a short time exploring here.
 It’s a super quick drive from Omaha so if you see something you’d like to do in Council Bluffs, it’s very easy to add it to your itinerary.
 Even if you only have one day in Omaha, it’s a quick visit to Iowa.

 Squirrel Cage Jail